Skip to main content

 The immigration system has also failed Black people.

 • Regular attempts to deport people of Caribbean heritage continue.
-One set of UK-born twins faced deportation to different Caribbean countries.39
+One set of UK-born twins faced deportation to different Caribbean countries.36

-Black people are nine times more likely to be stopped and searched
+Black people are four times more likely to be stopped and searched

 BEO will work with partners and allies to address the causes of racial discrimination in the criminal justice and immigration systems through litigation, advocacy, outreach, public education and by creating new systems which give Black communities power to hold institutions to account.